 The Board meets formally eleven times a year and on other occasions as required.
 During the course of the year, the Board's sub-committees meet on a number of occasions to deal with their specific responsibilities in relation to the Company's business.
-With the exception of the Nomination and Remuneration Committee, Senior Management attend and are a vital ingredient to the sub-committees, making presentations, providing information and responding to questions of the Directors.
+Senior Management attend and are a vital ingredient to the sub-committees, making presentations, providing information and responding to questions of the Directors.
 All Directors have unrestricted access to all employees of the Group and, subject to the law, access to all Company records and information held by employees and external advisers.
 The Board receives regular financial and operational reports from Senior Management to enable it to carry out its duties and responsibilities.